 Dr Veronique LaneSenior Teaching Associate in French

-At Lancaster, I convene the second-year core module of French modern literature and culture as well as the final-year module "Modernism and Madness," teach final-year translation seminars (French into English), and lecture on the MA in Translation Studies.
-I am also the convenor of the department’s final-year dissertation module and a member of the Faculty’s Research Ethics Committee.
+At Lancaster, I lecture on core module of French modern literature and culture, teach final-year translation seminars (French into English), and convene the research-led module "Modernism and Madness."
+I also lecture on the MA in Translation Studies and supervise MAs and PhDs.
+I have served as Director of Undergraduate Studies, convenor of the department’s final-year dissertation module, as well as lead reviewer for the Faculty’s Research Ethics Committee.

 I have published several articles and book chapters on Apollinaire, Artaud, Céline and Genet, and am the author of The French Genealogy of The Beat Generation: Burroughs, Ginsberg and Kerouac’s Appropriations of Modern Literature, from Rimbaud to Michaux (Bloomsbury, 2017), which was praised as "an ambitious study sure to be a reference-point for many years to come" (Mairéad Hanrahan, University College London).